steidinger/reactnd-project-readable/frontend/README.md

 This folder contains the frontend code for the Udacity project *Readable*.
 It was bootstrapped using [Create React App](https://github.com/facebookincubator/create-react-app).
 For general installation instructions please refer to the parent folder's [readme](../readme.md).
+The GUI intentionally uses only minimal styling so that I could concentrate on implementing the required functionality using React and Redux.

 ## Folder Structure